-BREAKFAST BOOK CLUB – SOCIETEA CAFE, GRIFFITH – NEXT MEETINGS, 8 AM FRIDAY 18 July, THEN 1 AND 15 August
+BREAKFAST BOOK CLUB – SOCIETEA CAFE, GRIFFITH.
+NEXT MEETINGS, 8 AM FRIDAY 15 AND 29 AUGUST, THEN 12 SEPTEMBER

 The Breakfast Book Club meets fortnightly at 8 am at the Societea Cafe, 4/12 Barker St (Griffith Shops) Griffith.
 Enjoy a nutritional breakfast, great coffee and a hearty discussion based on a chapter of Sally Fallon’s “Nourishing Traditions”.

 There is no charge to attend but you are obliged to purchase a cup of your favourite beverage; a varied breakfast menu is also available.
 For further information email email@example.com